bahaidev/textbrowser/README.md

 1. Update "about" text and utilize on popup or something?

-1. Assistant file (for translating; needs server for password);
-    work optionally with main locales, files, table, and field locale info.
-Use already-existing localization strings.

-1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused) and add any missing ones describing how to use the elements

 1. Change "Saving settings as URL" to a redirect if faithfully copying everything?

 1. Provide option to skip over `langs.json` with a default language (though discourage since the UI translations may help some people).

-1. ES6 Modules import of JavaScript in place of script tags;
-    dynamic or hierarchical loading of CSS too?
+1. Allow user to pass array of language codes that can be checked at the beginning of the string without need for `lang=` (or for the i18n of "lang"?).

 1.  `window.postMessage` API (since CORS is only for Ajax and `document.domain` is only for subdomains).

-1. Allow user to pass array of language codes that can be checked at the beginning of the string without need for `lang=` (or for the i18n of "lang"?).

 # History